Talk Together

 At our own pace

-“Thank you for all your support you gave to my children, when many other services overwhelmed them and pressured them to move forward, due to lack of funding, your support allowed them all to move forward at their own pace. in their own time, giving lasting skills to understand, cope, deal and move forward in their lives. thank you”
+“Thank you for all the support you gave to my children.
+When many other services overwhelmed and pressured them to move forward due to lack of funding, your support allowed them to progress at their own pace.
+Kids Inspire gave them lasting skills to understand, cope and move forward in their lives.

 -A parent/carer